iluaster/google_drive_uploader/README.md

 I decided to write a uploader in bash shell language.

-This shell script will execute Netcat SLL(nssl), so you have to install it.
+This shell script will execute Netcat SSL(nssl), so you have to install it.

 http://sourceforge.net/projects/nssl/